 The mission was (and is) simple, but twofold: 1) help organizations of all sizes make better decisions using data and advanced analytics, and 2) to be a place where the smartest technical minds can do their best work.

-Two years and change later, I’ve convinced a few people to work with me, and we’re working with some of the most prestigious organizations around the world, doing cutting edge research using advanced statistical and machine learning techniques.
+A few years later, I’ve convinced a few people to work with me, and we’re working with some of the most prestigious organizations around the world, doing cutting edge research using advanced statistical and machine learning techniques.
 I couldn’t be happier with where we are today or where we’re headed.